• Skip to primary navigation

 Where possible, EPS displays data from the Bureau of Economic Analysis’ Regional Economic Accounts.
 These data are available for the longest time span (1969 to latest year), represent the widest segment of workers (part-time, self-employed, etc.), and report income and employment across all major industries, including government.

-The most complete data source for average annual wages by industry is the Bureau of Labor Statistics’ Quarterly Census of Employment and Wages program.
+The most complete data source for average annual wages and employment by industry is the Bureau of Labor Statistics’ Quarterly Census of Employment and Wages program.
 Most EPS reports display both average annual wages and employment figures from the Quarterly Census of Employment and Wages.
 This source does not include data for the self-employed or the value of benefits.
+Headwaters Economics calculates estimates of employment when data are not disclosed by the BLS.
+See more about the estimation process in the technical specifications below.

 All EPS data sources are available for the U.S., states, counties, combined statistical areas, and metro/non-metro portions of states.
 However, only one data source used in EPS provides detail on “sub-county” levels of geography: the Census Bureau’s American Community Survey.
 American Community Survey data is used throughout the Demographics report, and is the only report that can be run for county subdivisions; cities, towns, and census designated places; American Indian, Alaska Native, and Native Hawaiian areas; and congressional districts.